colinprize/HitchHiker/journals/Nick.md

+## June 8, 2023

+* Worked on logout function for button in header
+* Feature changes on Hikes JS to restrict join button to people not signed up
+* Filtered Rides list to users who are not driver
+* Changed z-index value in footer.css to -1 so all other elements overlay it

+With my teammates I helped to tweak the user experience in Hikes.js so that the Join Hike button does not show if a user is already signed up for the hike.
+We did this by making another API call in this file to the userhikes endpoint.
+Then I applied map to the list of objects so that they only include the hike_id values for hikes that a given user is already signed up for.
+The HikeColumn function that iterates over all hikes runs a conditional statement to not apply the button to those the user is already signed up for.

+I worked on the logout button functionality to remove the call to window.location.reload() does not need to be called.
+I think adding the setState function that changes the isLoggedIn state variable to false as the useEffect dependency made a difference here.

+I found online that the default z-index value for all elements is 0.
+I changed the value applied to the footer.css to -1 so that the mountain image does not get in the way of clicking on anything that overlaps it.

 ## June 7, 2023

 * Unit testing for Create Ride function

 I created a new file in the hikes_api_service/tests directory called test_rides.py.
 It uses the FastAPI TestClient module.
 It declares a dependency override `CreateRideQueries` which has a `create` function that returns an object with the same properties as the `RideOut` class.
 It has functions that return a fake account and fake hike so that all dependency variables are overridden which is needed because the TestClient module does not interact with the database.
 The test passes with the response being equal to the expected object output.

+## June 6, 2023

+* Integrated hike sign up with RideDialogModal

+I made some changes to Hikes.js.
+Clicking the "Join Hike" button now makes a call to the RideDialogModal component.
+This is rendered at the same path as the hikes list and asks the user if they want to drive other hikers.
+Additional conditional functionality is implemented here.
+It checks if the user has selected 'No' for the first question and then asks whether they would like to find existing rides scheduled for the given hike.
+The button onClick functions change for both the Yes and No questions depending on whether they are being asked if they'd like to drive or find rides.
+Clicking Yes when asked if they would like to find rides navigates to the Rides list page.
+This page is dependent on the given hike but does not have an associated path parameter.
+The relevant hike info is passed as a state object from the useNavigate hook in RideDialogModal and accessed via the useLocation hook.

 ## June 5, 2023